-The housing stock of Cooper is composed primarily of single detached homes and row houses.
-A majority of the housing growth in this neighbourhood has taken place after the year 2000.
-This area is primarily composed of four or more bedroom and three bedroom homes.
-Homeowners occupy nearly 95% of the dwellings in the neighbourhood whereas the remainder are rented.
+The predominant housing types in Cooper are single detached homes and row houses.
+A majority of the housing growth in this neighbourhood has occurred following the year 2000.
+This part of Cambridge is notable for those looking for three bedroom homes.
+Roughly 95% of the population of this neighbourhood own their home while the rest are renters.

 In Cooper, families will usually be able to reach daycares and primary schools on foot.
 On the other hand, Cooper does not have any high schools.
 With respect to food, in vast majority cases, a vehicle is required in this part of Cambridge to access the nearest supermarket.
 A limited number of restaurants and cafes are available as well.